xen/python-money/README.md

 TODO
 ====

-* Add more unicode symbols to Currency class
+* Add more currency symbols to Currency class
-* Add number of decimal places to all Currencies
+* Add number of decimal places to all Currencies.
+Who wants to help? :-)
 * Change the addition operation so that it raises an Exception rather than implicitly convert the value
 * Add a convert method to explicitly convert using the exchange rate.
 * Division of money should probably raise a custom error instead of assert on currency mismatch
-* Division of Money should return money instead of decimal
+* Division of `Money` should return `Money` instead of `Decimal` type

+CHANGELOG
+===

+* Version 0.2.0
+    - Fixed an issue with the South introspection rule for MoneyField similar to [ South #327](http://south.aeracode.org/ticket/327) You will probably need to generate a new schema migration if you are upgrading.

+* Version 0.1.0
+    - Initial version